Medical Bioinformatics in Cytomics

 - Data patterns represent heat maps consisting of (-)=decreased, (0)=unchanged and (+)=increased characters instead of a green, yellow or red color code.

-- The optimization of the initial classification, containing all data columns (fig.10A) is achieved by maximizing the sum of values in the diagonal boxes of the classification matrix (fig.10B).
-The classification process reduces the number of classification parameters in this example from initially 44 to finally 5 data columns by the exclusion of non informative parameters.
+- The optimization of the initial classification, containing all data columns (fig.10A) is achieved by maximizing the sum of values in the diagonal boxes of the classification matrix.
+The classification process reduces the number of classification parameters in this example from initially 44 to finally 5 data columns by the exclusion of non informative parameters (fig.10B).

-- Initially, the most frequent triple matrix character of each database column is inserted into the disease classification mask of each classification category.
-Data columns without discrimination between classification categories are removed.
-The disease classification masks are then iteratively optimized (fig.11).
+- Initially, the most frequent triple matrix character of each database column is inserted into the disease classification mask of each classification category (fig.11A).
+Data columns without discrimination between classification categories are removed (fig.11B).

 - Data records (patient classification masks) are classified according to their highest positional coincidence with any one of the disease classification masks.

-- Multiple classifications occur at equal positional coincidence with more than one of the disease classification masks (for example record#17 (N,R) of the first classification mask fig.10).
-They may represent transitional states in disease or classification errors for example in case of small learning sets, of comparatively small differences between for the selected parameters amongst different categoriesd.
-They may also occur in the first triple matrix prior to the iterative removal of non-informative parameters.
+- Multiple classifications occur at equal positional coincidence with more than one of the disease classification masks (for example record #17 (N,R) fig.11A).
+They represent transitional states in disease or classification errors for example in small learning sets, or at comparatively small differences between the different classification categories.
+They also occur, as just shown, in the first triple matrix that is prior to the removal of non-informative data columns.

 - The iterative optimization is achieved by the temporary removal of a single database column or by variable combinations of two database columns from the classification process, followed by reclassification.
 It is retained whether their temporary absence of the column(s) has improved or deteriorated the classification result.